Mikkel Hindhede: Dieting

 In 1912, Hindhede showed that humans can live on potatoes.
 One of his laboratory assistants (a young man called Frederik Madsen) agreed to live on potatoes and butter (and sometimes a few apple slices) for almost a year.
 Hindhede concluded that "man can retain full vigor for a year or longer on a diet of potatoes and fat".

-Polish scientists Stanislaw Kon and Aniela Klein confirmed Hindhede's findings (as did a number of German scientists).
+Polish scientists Stanisław Kon and Aniela Klein confirmed Hindhede's findings (as did a number of German scientists).
 Kon and Klein used potatoes and butter (with some apples and pears) for 167 days.
 In 1928, they reported that "digestion was excellent throughout the experiment and both subjects felt very well".

 Hindhede recommended people to eat a lacto-vegetarian diet that is low in protein, as it is cheaper and healthier than a meat based diet.
 In 1920, in the journal Deutsche Medizinische Wochenschrift, Hindhede commented: "The reader knows... how sharply I have emphasized the advantages of a lacto-vegetarian diet.
 In principle, I am not a vegetarian, but I believe I have shown that a diet containing a large amount of meat and eggs is dangerous to the health."